NhlDev/capacitor-prisma-campaigns/README.md

 ## WARNING

 This is a work in progress.
-IOS and web functionality is not implemented yet.
+IOS and web functionality are not implemented yet.

 ## Install